Dahlias are among the most attractive flowers that may be cultivated in our balconies and gardens. And Black Dahlia care is easy too!

 Higher day or night temperatures will stimulate blossoms, but if the plant is maintained for long periods under these conditions, that’s not very helpful.

-And, make sure you avoid temperatures above 80 degrees Fahrenheit (27 degrees Celsius) as black dahlias can get intolerant.
+And make sure you avoid temperatures above 80°F (27°C), as Black Dahlias can get intolerant.

 8. Humidity Requirements

-Black dahlias do best with a relative humidity of 75 – 85 percent.
+Black Dahlias do best with a relative humidity of 75 – 85%.

 9. Pest Infestations